sebhildebrandt/mmon/README.md

 - users online
 - [docker][docker-url] containers

-I tested it on several Debian, Raspbian, Ubuntu distributions, inside Docker containers as well as OS X (Mavericks, Yosemite, El Captain).
+I tested it on several Debian, Raspbian, Ubuntu distributions, inside Docker containers as well as OS X (Mavericks, Yosemite, El Captain, Sierra, High Sierra, Mojave, Catalina) and Windows 10.

 This CLI tool depends on the [systeminformation][systeminformation-url] npm package that I wrote.
 Have a look at it, if you are interested.

 ## Command Line Options

 **Set interval**

 The default update interval is 2 seconds but you can change it easily: the following command line option sets it to 5 seconds:

 ```
 mmon -i 5
 ```